thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/helm-cluster-setup-azure.md

 ---
 layout: docwithnav-mqtt-broker
-title: Cluster setup using Helm Chart on AKS
+title: Deploy TBMQ Cluster on AKS with Helm
 description: TBMQ microservices setup with Helm on AKS

 ---